-This reiterates that invalid pointers remain invalid, but the combination of these two paragraphs allows a pointer value to be sequestered in a suitably large integer (but only if this sequestration occurs while the pointer is still valid) and then converted back to a pointer after the storage has been reallocated.
+This reiterates that invalid pointers remain invalid, but the combination of these two paragraphs allows a pointer value to be sequestered in a suitably large integer, but only if this sequestration occurs while the pointer is still valid.
+However, there is no provision for converting such an integer back to a pointer if the originally referenced object's lifetime ended, even if there is a new object of compatible type at that same address.